Allannn-sudo/NDS_Capture_385/README.md

 # NDS_Capture_385
 An NDS Capture Card project created in ECE 385

-Capture the game from from NDS and display onto large monitor
+Capture the game frames from NDS and display onto large monitor

 Co-author: aszaw